-5.5.1 Mobility Agents
+4.5.1 Mobility Agents

-In a NSF-backed research collaboration, the AgentSheets software company (see http://www.agentsheets.com/) and the University of Colorado has used a powerful iPAQ handheld computer with networking ability as the basis for a device to assist disabled people when using the public transport system.
+In an NSF-backed research collaboration, the AgentSheets software company and the University of Colorado has used a powerful iPAQ handheld computer with networking ability as the basis for a device to assist disabled people when using the public transport system.
 By tracking buses which are GPS-equipped, the system was designed to alert disabled passengers when the correct bus is approaching; to assist the passenger to get aboard via aural and visual prompts; and to alert them when the bus is reaching their destination.
 For security, the system could also provide continual up-to-date information to a third party such as a care-giver about the current location of the disabled passenger.

-5.6 Talking Digital Map Systems
+4.6 Talking Digital Map Systems

-5.6.1 GPS Trekker
+4.6.1 GPS Trekker